-Converting solar energy into fuels such as hydrocarbons is one of the major challenges on our way to a sustainable society, as these fuels usually have high energy density and can conveniently stored and transported.
+Converting solar energy into fuels such as hydrocarbons is one of the major challenges on our way to a sustainable society, as these fuels usually have high energy density and can conveniently be stored and transported.
 Artificial photosynthesis is a promising way to achieve this conversion, usually employing some sort of catalyst.
-Our group explores, how can computer simulation and math can help on the quest for more efficient catalyst materials.
-The important question in our research is
+Our group explores how computer simulation and math can help on the quest for more efficient catalyst materials.
+The important question in our research is:

-How can we consistently model and simulate the different aspects, which are relevant for chemical reactivity and which often live one very different time and length scales?
+How can we consistently model and simulate the different aspects which are relevant for chemical reactivity and which often live on very different time and length scales?

-And, once we can do that: What aspects actually drives chemical reactivity?
+And, once we can do that: What aspects actually drive chemical reactivity?

-To adress these problems we work on different numerical methods and in interdisciplinary research collaborations.
+To address these problems, we work on different numerical methods and in interdisciplinary research collaborations.